ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 | Protecting data that contains personal information | To open and access the information in a database of offenders | [Strong](#strong-passwords) |
 | A system or data classified as `SECRET` or `TOP SECRET` | A password alone is almost certainly not sufficient | [HMG Information Assurance Standard No.2][hmgias2] and [IT Security- Access Control Standard][acs] |

-If you don't know which level applies to your situation, ask for help from your line manager.
+If you don't know which guidance applies to your situation, ask for help from your line manager.

-It is never wrong to choose a stronger level of password.
-For example, if you're not sure whether to use [Basic](#basic-passwords) or [Advanced](#advanced-passwords), choose the (Advanced) category, because it is stronger.
+It is never wrong to follow stricter password guidance.
+For example, you might not be sure whether to use [Basic](#basic-passwords) or [Advanced](#advanced-passwords) guidance.
+Choose the [Advanced](#advanced-passwords) guidance, because it is stricter.

-<a id="overview"></a>
+<a id="all-users"></a>

-## Overview

-### All users
+## All users

-The MOJ follows [NCSC guidance][ncscpasswordguidance], which recommends a [simpler][ncscpasswordguidancesimplify] approach to passwords.
+The MOJ password guidance uses [NCSC guidance][ncscpasswordguidance].
+It recommends a [simpler][ncscpasswordguidancesimplify] approach to passwords.
 Some agencies or bodies might have specific requirements or variations.
 Check your team Intranet or ask your Line Manager for more information.

 This document explains how to choose and use passwords for your work.
-The [User Password Management](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/technical-controls-policy/#user-password-management) rules are in the [IT Security - Technical Controls Policy][tcp].
+You can see the formal [User Password Management](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/technical-controls-policy/#user-password-management) rules in the [IT Security - Technical Controls Policy][tcp].

-Make sure you read the [guidance][pg] information about passwords.
+Make sure you read the MOJ [guidance][pg] information about passwords.
 The most important points are that passwords should be:
 - at least 8 characters long
 - unlimited in length
 - not obvious

 To access a system for the first time, you get a first-time or [single-use](#single-use-passwords) password.
 You must change the password before doing any other MOJ work on that system.
-This applies to all the systems you access, for example:
+This applies to each system you access, including:

-- your account on a new work-provided laptop
+- your own account on a work-provided laptop
 - a shared account for accessing a data analytics service
 - all supplier or vendor supplied accounts

 You must change a password whenever:

-- there has been a security incident involving your account or password, for example if you think someone has guessed your password or you have used the same password on other accounts
+- there has been a security incident involving your account or password.
+For example, someone guessed your password, or you used it on another account
-- there has been a security incident involving the service that you access using the password, for example if someone broke into the system that provides the service you use
+- there was a security incident with the service that you access using the password.
+For example, if someone broke into the system that provides the service you use
 - your line manager or other authorised person tells you to do so

 When required to change a password, you must do so within the following timescales: